-Dr. David Perlmutter on How to Improve Your Brain
+Dr. David Perlmutter on Why Our Brains Conspire Against Us (And How to Stop It)

-David Perlmutter, functional neurologist, wants you to know how to improve your brain.
-But in his years practicing, he’s seen a disconnect between the information he tells patients and their ability to act on that information.
+Dr. David Perlmutter wants you to know how to improve your brain.
+But in his years practicing as a functional neurologist, he’s seen a disconnect between the information he tells patients and their ability to act on that information.
 Rather than blame the patient, he decided to investigate the neurological reasons for why it’s so difficult to make healthy, smart choices — and he found out that our modern lifestyles are actually conspiring against our brains and setting us up for failure.

-In his latest book, Brain Wash, he explains how this works and what you can do about it, and he shared his insights with WellBe.
-Read on to learn the physical changes happening in our brains that he discovered, how our devices impair us from making healthy choices, the integral relationship between sleep and the brain, and more.
+In his book Brain Wash he explains how this works and what you can do about it, and he shared his insights with WellBe.
+Read on to learn the ways that modern life leads to physical changes in our brain, how our devices impair us from making healthy choices, the integral relationship between sleep and the brain, and more.

 *This is a short clip from our interview with Dr. David Perlmutter.
 Click here to watch the whole thing!*